Kauaʻi's two most remote beaches — west end vs north shore

 Full Polihale Beach guide →Hāʻena Beach sits at the literal end of the road on Kauaʻi's North Shore, with the Na Pali Coast rising dramatically from the sand.
 The Kalalau Trail into Na Pali wilderness begins at the adjacent Keʻe Beach.
 This is one of the most spectacular settings in Hawaii.

 Water quality is moderate due to a stream mouth nearby and the high-rainfall North Shore environment.
 After any rain, bacteria risk rises significantly.
 Swimming here is dangerous in winter and risky in summer due to strong currents.
-Keʻe Beach lagoon nearby is the safe swimming option in this area.
+Keʻe Beach lagoon nearby is the calmest swimming option in this area.

 Full Hāʻena Beach guide →Both beaches reward the effort to reach them with some of the most dramatic scenery in Hawaii.
 Neither is suitable for casual swimming.
 Choose based on what you want from the experience: